elastic/integrations/packages/apache_tomcat/docs/README.md

 ### Thread Pool

 This is the `thread pool` data stream.
-This data stream collects metrics related to the total, active, current, daemon, busy and peak threads, CPU usage and processing termination time of the threads.
+This data stream collects metrics related to the total, active, current, daemon, busy and peak threads, CPU time and processing termination time of the threads.

 An example event for `thread_pool` looks as following: